hmrc/tariff-classification-frontend/README.md

  3) Run this app: `sbt run`
  4) Open in a browser at `http://localhost:9000/tariff-classification-frontend`

+See [Binding Tariff Classification](https://github.com/hmrc/binding-tariff-classification) for info on how to set up test data

 Service Manager Set Up TBC

 ### License